fire015/adblocker-notice-removal/README.md

 2. Clone the forked repository locally
 3. From the `master` branch, create and checkout a new feature branch to work upon
 4. Click the 'Load unpacked' button in chrome://extensions and choose the folder
-5. Make changes and click the 'Update' button once saved
+5. Make your changes and test them
 6. Push the changes to your github repository
 7. Submit a pull request from your repo back to the original repository
 8. Once it is accepted, a new update will be published to the Chrome Web Store